 The trail has been constructed by a charitable trust funded entirely by donations.
 We welcome new donations, which can be made via:

 - Online banking: account number 03-1749-0049791-000 (please also email email@example.com with your name, amount and date of donation if you would like to receive a receipt)

 - Donation box at Outside Sports in Te Anau and near the start of the trail.
 Include your name and email or postal address if you would like a receipt

 - Crowe Horwath office, 112 Main Street, Te Anau

 Donations of $500.00 or more make you eligible to become a Patron of the Trust, and have your name etched at the entrance to the trail.
 All contributions over $5 qualify for a charitable donation receipt.

-The trail begins at the Department Of Conservation visitor centre and heads along Lake Te Anau to the control gates at the start of the Waiau River, a stretch of 4km.
-The control gates are the entry to Fiordland National Park and the Kids Restore the Kepler Project.
+The trail begins at the Department Of Conservation visitor centre and heads along Lake Te Anau to the control structure at the start of the Waiau River, a stretch of 4km.
+The control structure is the entry to Fiordland National Park and the Kids Restore the Kepler Project.
 This section offers magnificent vistas over Lake Te Anau to the Fiordland mountains, has several rest areas and is well away from any road.

 Leg 3 continues another 6.4km from Queens Reach to the Rainbow Reach car park.
-This link enables runners or walkers to loop back to the control gates by crossing the swing bridge and heading back along the Kepler Track.
+This link enables runners or walkers to loop back to the control structure by crossing the swing bridge and heading back along the Kepler Track (9.5km to the control structure).

 Leg 4 continues along the Waiau River to Balloon Loop Road providing another vehicle access point to the trail or return loop option for cyclists.
 It is 2km.